Greenhouse Paint Used to Control Light and Heat – Colorbond Paint

 To best control light going into and out of the greenhouse, Frank decided to paint the clear side panels to make them opaque.
 However, he wanted to retain the clear front and roof for natural light and heat on cold or cloudy days, and to enable him to see the plants when he wanted to.
 For this he engineered a system using a tarp as a shade that could easily be rolled up and down.

-When it came to painting the sides, Frank found he needed to find a material that would properly adhere to the polycarbonate panels, and ColorBond LVP was just what he needed for a greenhouse paint.
+When it came to painting the sides, Frank found he needed to find a material that would properly adhere to the polycarbonate panels, and ColorBond LVP was just what he needed to paint a greenhouse.
 First, he applied ColorBond Adhesion Promoter and then white LVP Refinisher.
 Seeing the white painted panels where translucent and lit up at night, Frank applied black LVP refinisher over the white to block the light, but black absorbed the heat.
 So, a coat of white over the black was added to keep the light and heat out and provide a white reflective surface on the inside.
-LVP Refinisher proved to be great for use as a greenhouse paint.
+ColorBond LVP proved to be great for use as a greenhouse paint.

 After – Greenhouse panels painted with LVP Refinisher